 Regardless, I ONLY put things on this page that I really truly like and use myself, and you may see a lot of in my blog.

 Garmin Forerunner 620 came out, doing ALL SORTS of new data tricks, I just had have it!
 It's super expensive, but considering I use a Garmin practically every day, it's worth it to me.
 If you like gadgets and numbers, this watch is so fun to have!
 Not only does it tell you the usual pace, distance, etc., it now shows ground contact time, vertical oscillation, VO2 max, and projected race times.
 From Garmin's description, I was led to believe that you don't need a foot pod to use it indoors, but that's not true.
 A foot pod is still needed, unfortunately.

 Garmin Forerunner 910XT.
 I realize it's super expensive, so it isn't practical for everybody, but I loved it!
-This GPS watch keeps track of my pace, distance, calories burned, etc. It's about as accurate as you can get, I love to see my numbers improve with training!
+This GPS watch keeps track of pace, distance, calories burned, etc. It's about as accurate as you can get, I love to see my numbers improve with training!
 The 910xt is unique in that it can be used for biking and swimming, along with running (the "xt" is for "cross training").
-The 305 version below is what I used for 5 years before upgrading.

 Under Armour ColdGear Bottoms.
 The clothes from their ColdGear line keep you warm, despite being thin enough to not be bulky and in the way.
 When I wear these, I don't feel the need to wear two layers on bottom.
 (On top, I just wear a cheap fleece jacket).